proneer/Tools/FPLive_win/mandiant/readme.txt

-# You have to download in this folder.
+# You have to download following tool in this folder.

-#mandiant
+# mandiant
 	memorize, https://www.mandiant.com/resources/download/memoryze